openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 Since this is the first time running this build, it may take 30-45 seconds to complete.
 Subsequent builds will run much more quickly.

 With the backend's `.jar` file built, we can use `odo` to deploy and run it atop the Java application server we saw earlier in the software catalog.
-This creates a *component* named `backend`, of *component-type* `java`.
+This creates a *component* named `backend` of *component-type* `java`.

 `odo create java backend --binary target/wildwest-1.0.jar`{{execute}}